jgarcia45/Web-Developer/README.md

 # Web-Developer
-This contains code that is my website
+This repository contains code that is making my website.

+juanalfredogarciajr.com